CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/papers/ts_theory/ts_meaning_theory.md

 This mapping stabilizes, bounds, and canonicalizes meaning, rendering it deterministic and replay-safe.

 **Residual error**
 Canonicalization is lossy.
-The governing claim, carried forward from *difficulty_of_meaning.md*, is that the right loss applied at sufficient frequency leaves residual error negligible for the purposes of continuity, identity, and machine reasoning.
-Continuity and identity mechanisms are the primary means of absorbing and correcting residual discrepancies across turns.
+The governing claim, carried forward from *difficulty_of_meaning.md*, is that the right loss applied at sufficient frequency leaves residual error negligible for continuity, identity, and machine reasoning.

-New extraction primitives may feed into CE, and new canonicalization rules may be added, provided they preserve determinism and boundedness.
+Continuity and identity mechanisms absorb and correct residual discrepancies across turns.

 ---

-# **5. Canonicalization Theory**
+# **6. Canonicalization Theory**

 Canonicalization converts raw meaning into canonical meaning.